Australian PM Gillard set to win leadership challenge

 Financial markets have largely ignored the leadership fight, given only minor policy differences between Gillard and Rudd.
 Both are committed to return to a small budget surplus by mid 2013.

-A Newspoll on Monday showed Labor’s primary support had risen to a 12-month high despite the leadership turmoil, with two-party support for the government up two points to 47 percent compared with 53 percent for the opposition, down two points.
+The vote comes as a Newspoll on Monday shows Labor’s primary support has risen to a 12-month high despite the leadership turmoil, with two-party support for the government up two points to 47 percent compared with 53 percent for the opposition, down two points.

 Rudd was preferred to Gillard as prime minister by 53 percent to 34 percent.